centriascolocation/terraform-aws-security/modules/secure-s3-bucket/README.md

 ### bucket\_name

-Description: The name of the S3 bucket
+Description: The name of the S3 bucket (3 - 63 characters long)

 Type: `string`

 ### log\_bucket\_name

-Description: The name of the S3 Logging bucket
+Description: The name of the S3 Logging bucket (3 - 63 characters long)

 Type: `string`